Safety & Emergency Preparedness

 1. SHORELINE SCHOOLS ARE CLOSED

 - All schools will be closed for the day.
-All meetings, field trips, after-school activities, etc. will be cancelled for the day.
+All meetings, field trips, after-school activities, etc. will be canceled for the day.

 2. SHORELINE SCHOOLS OPEN - 2 HOURS LATE - BUSES OPERATING ON REGULAR or SNOW ROUTES

-- All zero period secondary classes will be cancelled.
+a.
+All zero period secondary classes will be canceled.

-- K-12 Classes and Head Start will begin 2 HOURS LATE.
+b.
+K-12 and Head Start classes will begin 2 HOURS LATE.

-- AM Early Childhood Program, AM STEP Preschool, and out-of-district transportation will be CANCELLED.
+c.
+AM Early Childhood Program, STEP Preschool, and out-of-district transportation will be CANCELED.

 Snow routes have been designed to avoid areas where hazardous road conditions exist.
 Click here to find the snow routes for your specific school.
 When snow routes are in effect, they will be used on both the morning and afternoon routes even if roads have cleared.
 There may be occasions when schools start at the regular times but “snow routes” will be utilized.